gyrusdentatus/nymCHAT/docs/MessageFormat.md

 }
 ```

-This is then encapsulated for the nym-client to send, resulting in this nested JSON structure:
+This is then encapsulated for the nym-client to send, resulting in this nested  structure:
 ```json
 {
   "message": "{\"a\":5,\"p\":{\"f\":\"alice\",\"to\":\"bob\",\"e\":{\"epk\":\"<ephemeral_pubkey>\",\"iv\":\"<initialization_vector>\",\"ct\":\"<ciphertext>\",\"tag\":\"<auth_tag>\"},\"s\":\"<signature_of_payload>\"}}",